Philanthropy Day 2019 took place on Tuesday, November 19, 2019 from 7:30 AM – 5:30 PM at the Hyannis Resort and Conference Center in Hyannis.

 Blueprint for Layered Giving: Cultivating Major Donor Relationships (Repeat from Morning Session)

-50 Direct Mail and Email Hacks to Improve Annual Giving
+50 Direct Mail and Email Hacks to Improve Annual Giving [PDF]

 Improve your direct mail and email fundraising results.
 Fifty easy-to-implement “hacks” backed by neuroscience, behavioral psychology, A/B testing, the experiences of non-profits, and recommendations of the field’s biggest experts.
 You’ll leave with a copy of Gary Henricksen’s booklet with all the information, research and examples.